alaserm/VisualTAF/README.md

 		function fillUserRegistrationForm(params)
 		{
-			//auto searches for element and fills in text straight from Excel data row typeText(UserRegistratioPage.firstName, params.get("FirstName") ); //if text is null or empty then this command will be skipped typeText(UserRegistratioPage.lastName, params.get("LastName") );
+			//auto searches for element and fills in text straight from Excel data row typeText(UserRegistratioPage.firstName, params.get("FirstName") ); //if text is null or empty then this command will be automatically skipped. typeText(UserRegistratioPage.lastName, params.get("LastName") );
 			typeText(UserRegistratioPage.address, params.get("Address") );